miguelsolans/personal-portfolio/README.md

 # 	Portfolio

 *Portfolio* is a project created with nodeJS technology, MongoDB and several external APIs, all built with JavaScript.
-This web-app *Portfolio* may work not only as a Currculumn Vitae but also as a free space for his owner to upload and display their own content, integrating severals social networks.
+This web-app *Portfolio* may work not only as a Curriculum Vitae but also as a free space for his owner to upload and display their own content, integrating several social networks.

 #   Dependencies